 From our simple statistical analysis, the following charts are our findings based on 150 startups that shut down.

-- Top no. 1 reason for failure: poor business model experienced by 34 startups at 23%.
+- Top no. 1 reason for shutdown: poor business model experienced by 34 startups at 23%.

 According to our glossary, poor business model is defined as ‘when the business occurs high costs with low profit margin.
 A poor business model can also means that the business has no clear commercial or monetisation model’.

-- Top no. 2 reason for failure: strong competition experienced by 29 startups at 19%.
+- Top no. 2 reason for shutdown: strong competition experienced by 29 startups at 19%.

 According to our glossary, strong competition is defined as ‘when strong rivalry places a business at risk for losing its market share and/or customers to a competitor.
 This factor is also known as competitive disadvantage’.

-- Top no. 3 reason for failure: no product-market fit experienced by 25 startups at 17%.
+- Top no. 3 reason for shutdown: no product-market fit experienced by 25 startups at 17%.

 In order to understand what no product-market fit means, we first need to understand the definition of product-market fit.
 According to our glossary, no product-market fit is defined as ‘when a product was not able to meet the needs of a market, or failed to be in a good market to satisfy that market’ (Marc Andreessen, Co-founder & General Partner of Andreessen Horowitz VC firm).